punanand/Computer-Networks-Assignment/Selective-repeat/README.md

 	  4. window_packets: stores the packets corresponding to the index in the window.
 	(NOTE: This will help us resend the packet in case it is dropped by the delay, without creating it again)
 2. Open 2 sockets (sock_odd and sock_even) and instantiated the sockaddr_in structures for Relay1 and Relay2.
-3. Initially send the window size number of packets to the respective relay (depending on odd or even multiple of PACKET_SIZE), if there is enough data, otherwise send the packets that cover all the data, and populate the window arrays appropriately.
+3. Initially send the window size number of packets to the respective relay (depending on odd or even multiple of `PACKET_SIZE`), if there is enough data, otherwise send the packets that cover all the data, and populate the window arrays appropriately.
-4. Calculate the time lapse between the current system time and the send time of the packet corresponding to index 0 (first packet of the window), time left to timeout = Retransmission time - calculated time difference.
+4. Calculate the time lapse between the current system time and the send time of the packet corresponding to index 0 (first packet of the window), time left to `timeout = Retransmission time - calculated time difference`.
 5. Initiate a fd_set for the 2 sockets created for the relays.
 6. Using select routine, monitor if any acknowledgements are received from any of the relays, or if the timeout occurs.
 7. If acknowledgement received, iterate and check whether ack received for the corresponding packet at index 0, and slide the window and check again, if ack not received, break.